OpenHD/rv1126_ohd_sushi/Readme.md

-SDK for first port of OHD to rv1126 8rockchip)
+SDK for first port of OHD to rv1126 (Rockchip)

 Based on rockchip sdk v2.2.0 Released 25.08.2021